Bakers Square: Operations

 By February 2009, more than 80 California locations had closed.
 Most locations were shuttered and are vacant today while a few locations around the Los Angeles area converted to Du-par's Restaurant & Bakery or Polly's Pies.
 The last location in operation in Southern California was in San Diego.
 This Bakers Square was located on hotel property and was required to continue operations until a new lessee was secured.
 This was the result of an agreement between VICORP and the hotel chain (formerly Holiday Inn).
 The location was converted to Du-par's and the connected pub became Du-par's Pub.
 The restaurant and pub later closed and the property is currently vacant, but there are plans for a Panera Bread to open in its space.

 In addition, VICORP closed its Los Angeles County pie production facility in Santa Fe Springs.
-Two such facilities are still operating in Oak Forest, IL, and Chaska, MN.
+Two such facilities are still operating in Oak Forest, Illinois, and Chaska, Minnesota.
 These facilities, formerly VICOM, now "Legendary Baking," produce 18 million pies per year for Bakers Square, Village Inn, and J. Horner's, a food service and retail line.

 In March 2009, four Bakers Square locations in the San Francisco Bay Area were acquired by Shari's Restaurants.
 These continued operating under the Bakers Square name for eight months.

 VICORP also ceased operations in Michigan, where it once had a concentration of Bakers Square restaurants.

-On January 24, 2020, Bakers Square permanently closed 9 locations.
+On January 24, 2020, Bakers Square permanently closed nine locations.
 Locations closed in Illinois include Alsip, Lansing, Libertyville, Orland Park (La Grange Rd), and Springfield.
 The Merrillville, IN and North Olmsted, OH locations also closed, along with two locations in Minnesota, those in Brooklyn Park and Eden Prairie.

 On January 27, 2020, American Blue Ribbon Holdings, parent company of Bakers Square and Village Inn, filed for Chapter 11 bankruptcy protection after closing 33 locations across both brands.

 On September 14, 2020, Bakers Square emerged from bankruptcy protection with 14 locations as a subsidiary of the restructured parent company, VIBSQ Holdings LLC.
 On December 9, 2020, the company closed its last Wisconsin location, located in Elm Grove.

 In July 2021, VIBSQ Holdings was sold to BBQ Holdings, the parent company of Famous Dave's BBQ.